Virtual persistence diagrams, signed measures, Wasserstein distances, and Banach spaces: Virtual persistence diagrams

-The corresponding Grothendieck Lipschitz group is denoted $(K(X,A),\widetilde{W}_p[d],+)$ and is called the \emph{group of virtual persistence diagrams}.
-Elements of $K(X,A)$ are called \emph{virtual persistence diagrams}.
 It is straightforward to see that $K(X,A)$ is the quotient $F(X)/F(A)$, where $F(S)$ denotes the free abelian group generated by a set $S$.
 Hence elements of $K(X,A)$ can be viewed as $\Z$-linear combinations of elements of $X$, with elements of $A$ acting as the identity.
 By the results of Section \ref{sec:grothendieck_lipschitz_group}, the Wasserstein distances extend to this space in a natural way that is compatible with the group operation, at least when the distance is translation invariant to begin with.

 Virtual persistence diagrams appear in \cite{betthauser2019graded} where they arise as the M\"obius inversion of the \emph{$k$th graded rank function}.
-In that work the authors prove a stability result for the distance $\widetilde{W}_1[\ell^1]$.
+In that work the authors prove a stability result for the distance $W_1[d]$, where $d$ is the metric obtained from the $1$-norm on $\R^2$.

-\begin{example} Consider the metric pair $(\R^2, \ell^2, \R^2_\leq)$, where $\ell^2$ denotes the standard Euclidean distance.
-We can visualize virtual persistence diagrams in this setting as formal sums of points in $\R^2$, with points lying above the diagonal representing positive points and points below the diagonal representing negative points. \end{example}
+\begin{example} Consider the metric pair $(\R^2_{\leq}, d, \Delta)$, where $d$ denotes the Euclidean distance.
+We can visualize virtual persistence diagrams in this setting by graphing points in $\R^2_{\leq}$ together with a multiplicity which is allowed to be negative. \end{example}